• Facebook

 Visit the ancient sections of this large wood for impressive bluebell displays and also early purple orchid.
 Head to the ridge between the river valley and gorge to step back in time and find the Dinas Powys hill fort built around 450 BC.

-Lodge woods in caerleon at the top of lodge hill.
+Lodge woods in Caerleon at the top of Lodge Hill.

 Clyne Gardens